-The City's sales tax rate of 7.975% is comparable to surrounding cities and is divided among four different taxing entities.
-The State of Missouri receives 4.225%, Jackson County receives 1.125%, Central Jackson County Fire Protection District receives .5%, Friends of the Zoo receives .125% and the City of Blue Springs receives 2%.
+The City's sales tax rate of 8.60% is comparable to surrounding cities and is divided among four different taxing entities.
+The State of Missouri receives 4.225%, Jackson County receives 1.25%, Central Jackson County Fire Protection District receives .5%, Friends of the Zoo receives .125% and the City of Blue Springs receives 2.5%.

-Of the City's 2% sales tax, 1% is for General Fund operations, .5% is deposited in the Capital Projects Fund for transportation related projects and .5% is deposited into the Public Safety Sales Tax Fund where the revenues can only be used to fund Public Safety operations and capital improvements.
+Of the City's 2.5% sales tax, 1% is for General Fund operations, .5% is deposited in the Capital Projects Fund for transportation related projects and .5% is deposited into the Public Safety Sales Tax Fund where the revenues can only be used to fund public safety operations and capital improvements.
+Effective October 1, 2017, a 5-year .5% Parks Sales Tax took effect and will be used for the deferred maintenance in the City's parks.

-The total sales tax the City received in fiscal year 2016 was \$16,518,994.
+The total sales tax the City received in fiscal year 2017 was \$16,573,548.